metabeta -- A fast neural model for Bayesian mixed-effects regression: Methods

 Uncertainty quantification is a hallmark of Bayesian inference, making the fidelity of the approximate posterior's credible intervals a critical concern.
 Posterior samples can be used to calculate empirical quantiles and thus also intervals that contain $c\%$ of the posterior density.
 Due to the mass-covering property of $p_\Pi$, the learned posteriors tend to be too wide -- i.e. the true parameter is inside the $c \%$ credible interval in more than $c\%$ of the cases.
+This can be quantified with the coverage error

-This is a commonly known issue of normalizing flows \citep{Chen.2025, Dheur.2025}.
-Conformal prediction \citep{Vovk.2022, Shafer.2008, Angelopoulos.2022} is a general-purpose method that constructs distribution-free prediction sets $\hat C_\alpha $ such that $\mathbb P(\boldsymbol \vartheta \in \hat C_\alpha ) \ge 1- \alpha$.
-To construct $\hat C_\alpha $, we use a calibration set to calculate the difference between the true $\boldsymbol \vartheta$ and the closest border of the proposed $1-\alpha$ credible interval $C_\alpha$.
+which should asymptotically approach $0$ under perfect coverage.
+Too liberal coverage is a commonly known issue of normalizing flows \citep{Chen.2025, Dheur.2025}.
+Conformal prediction \citep{Shafer.2008, Angelopoulos.2022, Vovk.2022} is a general-purpose method that constructs distribution-free prediction sets $\hat C_\alpha$ such that $\mathbb P(\boldsymbol \vartheta \in \hat C_\alpha) \ge 1- \alpha$.
+To construct $\hat C_\alpha$, we use a calibration set to calculate the difference between the true $\boldsymbol \vartheta$ and the closest border of the proposed $1-\alpha$ credible interval $C_\alpha$.
 The $1-\alpha$ quantile of these differences is then added to the proposed interval borders, widening them if the value is positive and narrowing them otherwise.
 Importantly, this does not require retraining but efficiently refines credible intervals post-hoc.